cplusplusjasper/awesome-resources/README.md

 # awesome-resources
-A curated list of online resouces, most of them are on github.
+A curated list of online resouces on github and gitlab.

 ## [Quick start](quick-start.md)